lneshev/ShumenTraffic/Docs/DATABASE_SCHEMA.md

 - `DepartureTime` is the departure time from the start of the route
 - Actual departure times at each stop are calculated by adding `EstimatedMinutesFromStart` from `RouteStop`
 - Supports route swapping: different courses in the same schedule can use different routes
+- All schedule courses in a schedule must have routes that are for the schedule's bus line and direction

 ### TransportationCompanyBusLine
 Junction table for the many-to-many relationship between TransportationCompany and BusLine.